 Research & Publications

-Marc is an Associate Professor of Pediatrics and Emergency Medicine at Yale.
+Marc is a Professor of Pediatrics and Emergency Medicine at Yale.
 He is the Director of Pediatric Simulation at the Yale Center for Medical Simulation and was the founding co-chair of INSPIRE, the world’s largest simulation-based research network.